-You are probably reading this because you have been honoured with the task of preparing the eulogy for a loved one’s memorial service.
+You are probably reading this because you have been honoured with the task of preparing the eulogy for a loved one’s funeral or memorial service.
 You might be sitting there feeling overwhelmed, thinking you have no idea how to write a eulogy and the task of writing your loved one’s life story is just all too much.
 But I’m here to tell you that you can do it, that the task will be a special part of your grieving process and you will be so very proud of the result.

 What is a eulogy?